chunksetup(1) General Commands Manual chunksetup(1)

 intensive, when it is more efficiently done in smaller chunks, or when

-one wishes to run the operation on multiple processors.
+one wishes to run the operation on multiple processors for speed.

 $if (-e chunktemp.$$) rm -f chunktemp.$$